pdotsani/items-and-notes-api/README.md

 Sabine made several adds to the backend and frontend, including adding a file to index the data so we could sort by date, and adding some style to the login page.
 Patrick created some of the foundational work with the controller, api, and frontend.
 There was much discussion on UI / UX that was mutually collaborative.
+Patrick and Sabine worked on debugging the app as a team to ensure that it was running smoothly.

 Moving forward, Patrick will continue to work with his friend who is a Massage Therapist to make the app something he can use daily in his private practice.